 Corinna Hardgrave is an award winning food writer, and the weekly restaurant critic with the Irish Times.
 She also writes on wine and travel.
 The winner of the Food Writing Award at the inaugural Irish Food Writing Awards in 2021, she also won the Restaurant Writing Award in 2022.
 Previously, she was the weekly wine columnist for the Irish Independent.
 She also writes on travel for both publications.
 She was the restaurant critic with Irish Tatler for over 8 years, is the former editor of Eat Out restaurant guide and travelled extensively as the editor of the Frequent Business Travellers Club magazine.
 She has written for the Irish Times, The Sunday Business Post, Food & Wine magazine, Ireland of the Welcomes, Ireland’s Blue Book, Georgina Campbell’s ireland-guide.com and a broad cross-section of on and offline publications.
 She is an experienced recipe editor and compiled the Homes of Good Food cookery book to go with the RTE television series on Irish country houses, which included Ballymaloe, Longueville, Rathsallagh and Hilton Park.

-She has an MSc (Hons) Management in Digital Marketing from DCU Business School where she is a guest lecturer on post graduate programmes.
+She has an MSc (Hons) Management in Digital Marketing from DCU Business School where she is a guest lecturer on the MSc Management programme.
 She has extensive experience working as a copywriter and marketing consultant both in creative agencies and in-house, and now consults on a project basis, particularly in content development.

 Contact Corinna Hardgrave here.